MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 |

-Take the same example than the *Standard Formats Only* implementation (draw an image):
+Take the same example as the *Standard Formats Only* implementation (draw an image):

 **UI_DRAWING_DEFAULT_drawImage** (available in MicroUI C Module)